Get E-Book

 Why rename() Is Atomic on POSIX

 On POSIX, rename() updates directory entries.
 A directory is a mapping from names to inode numbers.
-When you rename file A to file B (same directory, same filesystem), the kernel updates B's directory entry to point to A's inode and removes A's entry.
+When you rename file A to file B in the same directory on the same filesystem, the kernel updates B's directory entry to point to A's inode and removes A's entry.
 Both operations happen within a single filesystem transaction.
 The POSIX spec requires atomicity: rename either fully completes or fully fails.
 No intermediate state is visible to other processes.

-If B already exists, its old inode is dereferenced (link count decremented).
-Processes that already had B's old inode open via a file descriptor can still read from it - the data isn't deleted until the last fd is closed and the link count reaches zero.
-But any process opening B after the rename gets the new inode.
-Clean switchover.
+If B already exists, its old inode is dereferenced and its link count is decremented.
+Processes that already had B's old inode open via a file descriptor can still read from it because the data is not deleted until the last fd is closed and the link count reaches zero.
+Any process opening B after the rename gets the new inode.

 rename() is atomic only when both paths resolve to the same mounted filesystem.
-If the temp file is on /tmp and the target is on /var/app, the kernel can't atomically update two different filesystems' directory entries.
-On Linux, you get an EXDEV error ("cross-device link") - the rename fails outright.
-Always create temp files in the same directory as the target.
+If the temp file is on /tmp and the target is on /var/app, the kernel cannot atomically update two different filesystems' directory entries.
+On Linux, you get an EXDEV error, "cross-device link", and the rename fails outright.
+Create temp files in the same directory as the target.

-This trips people up in Docker environments where /tmp might be a different mount from your application's data directory, or in systems where os.tmpdir() returns a path on a tmpfs ramdisk while your data lives on a persistent volume.
+Docker environments often expose this split because /tmp might be a different mount from your application's data directory.
+The same issue appears when os.tmpdir() returns a path on a tmpfs ramdisk while your data lives on a persistent volume.

 Permissions After Rename